cse taggi

 pgc.yr3

 CSE/UNSW addresses of all students currently enrolled in a CSE postgraduate program by coursework, AND who were also enrolled in any third year CSE course.
-Note that the conjunction (the AND) was inserted by default.
+Note that the conjunction (the AND) is implied and inserted by default.

-Fully specified equivalent to the previous example.
+A fully specified equivalent to the previous example (presuming the current year is 2020 and term is T2).
 The components: COMP.SENG.BINF.or.or selects students enrolled in a CSE plan; 5.6.7.8.9.or.or.or.or selects students doing a postgraduate by coursework program; while COMP3.SENG3.BINF3.or.or selects students enrolled in a third year CSE course.

 2007S2.COMP.1